saucelabs/sauce-school/codelabs/Module2_SeleniumJS.md

 <!-- ![directory with npm](assets/2.05G.png) -->

 ### Installing Chromedriver
+**This is not rquired if you used npm install to install your drivers**

 In order for your test to run on a browser on your local machine, you need to install the driver for the browser, and update your code.
 A similar set of steps can be followed for any browser.

 First, check which version of chrome you are using by opening Chrome on your machine and checking the version.